ShenipsitStriders/ShenipsitStriders.github.io/_club-races/northern-nipmuck-trail-race.md

 ## Beneficiary

-Proceeds from the event (after covering minor costs) will go to fund Nipmuck Dave's bridge project to build a crossing at the north end of Breakneck Pond.
-The new bridge will be a welcome addition to the popular loop route around the pond in Bigelow Hollow State Park.
+Proceeds from the event are donated to local organizations that support our trails.